 Grammarly Business Review: Features

 Grammarly Business makes it easier for you to add your co-workers, students, or client to your organization very easily.

 When assigned a user to your organization in Grammarly, the user profile will add this message at the top of the account settings.

 Also, you can see Grammarly lists brief information about you and your company, such as the number of employees and your company’s industry.
 If you wish to remove from the particular organization, you can use the delete option at the bottom.

 The assigned user profile will have a badge at the top left corner.
 It shows the user is on the Grammarly Business plan and receives exclusive features, which I will further show in this review on Grammarly Business.

-One of the best features I want to review on the Grammarly Business plan is the Analytics.
+One of the best features I want to review on the Grammarly Business plan is Analytics.

 Watch this short video to see which statistics you can find on the Grammarly Analytics page of the Business account.

 Overall, here are what you can get on this page:

 - Active Team Members – Know active members of each day of your organization.

 - Communications Overview – Find at which percentage your team’s communication has improved each day.
 You can see it by total users or per active user.

 - Usage Summary – Get to know Grammarly usage in terms of sessions, Total time spent using Grammarly, and total word count checked for grammatical errors on Grammarly.
-You can check these stats per total usage, per session, or user.
+You can check these stats for total usage, session, or user.
 At the bottom of this section, Grammarly will list Grammarly’s efficiency impact, showing how many hours Grammarly has saved for team members in your Grammarly Business account.

 - Grammarly Suggestions – Find out the address, unresolved, and dismissed writing suggestions by users on your Grammarly Organization.